pyGuru123/Python-Games/Dots & Boxes/README.md

 ## Usage

-Double click the main.py to open the game, The game will start automatically.
+Double click the main.py to open the game, Select any block and start playing the game

 Controls:
-* Use Left arrow key to move left and Right arrow key to move right.
-* Use Down arrow key to fall faster.
+* Use Cursor to select a cell
-* Use Up arrow key to rotate the figures.
+* Use Arrow keys to draw the borders respectively.
-* Use Space to fall at once.
-* Press P to pause or unpause the game.
-* Press Esc to quit the game.
+* Use Esc to quit the game.

 ## Contributing